columnflow/columnflow/docs/task_overview/plotting_tasks.md

 {py:class}`~columnflow.tasks.cutflow.PlotCutflowVariables1D`): Tasks to plot the histograms created by {py:class}`~columnflow.tasks.cutflow.CreateCutflowHistograms`.
-The {py:class}`~columnflow.tasks.cutflow.PlotCutflowVariables1D` are plotted in a similar way to the ["PlotVariables*"](PlotVariablesTasks) tasks.
+The {py:class}`~columnflow.tasks.cutflow.PlotCutflowVariables1D` are plotted in a similar way to the [PlotVariables*](PlotVariablesTasks) tasks.
 The difference is that these plots show the selection yields of the different selection steps defined in {py:class}`~columnflow.tasks.selection.SelectEvents` instead of only after the {py:class}`~columnflow.tasks.reduction.ReduceEvents` procedure.
 The selection steps to be shown